 Turboprop engines are a compromise between the high-speed of turbofans / turbojets and the lower speed propeller-driven aircraft needs.
 They are also fuel efficient (but not as much as the reciprocating) and provide reliable power to most modern general, utility, and regional commercial aircraft (such as the King Air shown in the lower left of the diagram above).
 Variants may include "reverse flow", also shown in the diagram, where air enters a scoop and enters the rear of the engine casing, or nacelle (as with a PT6-A turboprop) with exhaust exiting through side ducts.
 To the lower right, a Garrett turboprop uses an axial-flow (front to back) to power a Shorts Skyvan.
 Turboprop engines usually generate anywhere from 500 to 1,500 horsepower (and up).

 Finally, and yet another modification of the gas turbine / turbojet engine can be looked at.
 This is simply called a "turboshaft" engine, where a work-load of some sort is used in the same manner a propeller would be as with the turboprop example in the previous section above.
 With a turboshaft engine, a gas turbine (enclosed turbojet) turns additional power turbines in the same manner as with the turboprop.
 Instead of turning a propeller, the power turbine shaft is "matched" with the work-load via a reduction gear and based on the application involved.
 In the diagram, and in the image to the lower-left, a turboshaft engine is being used to power a helicopter (it's an Alhouette helicopter powered by a 400 HP TurboMecca engine in the picture).
-The same setup can also be used for power generation, where an electric generator is powered by the gas turbine.
+The same setup can also be used for power generation (especially in industrial applications), where an electric generator is powered by the gas turbine.
 Such a case of power generation via turboshaft is the fully-contained 25 KW free-turbine ground power unit (or GPU) in the image to the lower-right.

 With the basics of jet engines now under our belts, let's take a look on how a jet engine is modified to allow very high-speed flight.
 The speed of sound is roughly 750 MPH near sea-level on a standard day (about 15 deg C at sea level in dry air).
 The speed of sound changes with conditions (much slower higher up, and only 660 MPH at 40,000 feet).
 Since this speed changes, a "Mach number" is used, with Mach (or "M") 1.0 being the speed of sound.
 Speeds below Mach 1.0, usually from 0.8 and under, are said to be "subsonic".
 Above Mach 1.0, usually from 1.05 and up, are called "supersonic".
 Speeds "around" Mach 1.0 (say from 0.8 through 1.05) are "transonic" and depend on the shape of aircraft, types, and such.
 One key factor that Mach number has to do with jet engines is the effects of "shock waves" and "compressibility" that develops at or above the transonic regimes.
 When shock waves develop, they create air disruption, drag (called "wave drag"), and lots of heat.
 This is NOT something you want in the air inlet and compressor "face" of a turbojet (or turbofan).